Lorraine N. Lalli

 B.A., Spelman College

-Dean Lalli is active in a variety of organizations.
-She serves on the board of the National Association of Law Student Affairs Professionals, Mt.
-Hope Learning Center, One Neighborhood Builders, and Inspiring Minds.
-She previously served on the Rhode Island Judicial Nominating Committee and the Providence School Board.
-She is an active member of Delta Sigma Theta Sorority, Inc.
+Deeply committed to public service, she is an active leader in the Rhode Island community and has served on numerous boards and civic organizations, including the National Association of Law Student Affairs Professionals, One Neighborhood Builders, Mt.
+Hope Learning Center, and Inspiring Minds.
+She previously served on the Rhode Island Judicial Nominating Commission and the Providence School Board.
+In recognition of her leadership and service, she received the NAACP Providence Branch’s Rosa Parks Courageous Leader Award.

 We have classified RWU Law classes under the following headers.
 One of the following course types will be attached to each course which will allow students to narrow down their search while looking for classes.